telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/configuration.md

 Sets the text displayed in the header of the column.
 By default the property name is used.

+The `Title` should not include non-encoded HTML content.
+Use a `HeaderTemplate` instead.

 ###### Example - set the column title

     @(Html.Kendo().Grid<Product>()